-Specifically, \model addresses the central challenge of learning a manipulation policy that is simultaneously end-to-end unified with a strong pretrained VLM backbone, temporally consistent over multi-step horizons, and aware of environment dynamics without introducing additional world model modules or creating multi-stage training and inference mismatches.
-Our main contribution is a native discrete diffusion VLA formulation that represents language, images, and continuous robot controls within a single discrete token space, and trains a single backbone using a masked token denoising objective to jointly generate a future goal observation and an action chunk in parallel.
-This design is effective because iterative denoising supports global and order-free refinement, which avoids imposing an arbitrary autoregressive ordering over inherently unordered action dimensions and allows the model to repeatedly align the action chunk with the predicted future visual outcome, thereby encouraging an implicit representation of task relevant state evolution.
+Specifically, \model learns an end-to-end, temporally consistent, and dynamics-aware policy without auxiliary world models or training-inference mismatches.
+Our main contribution is a native discrete diffusion VLA formulation that represents language, images, and continuous robot controls within a single discrete token space and trains a single backbone with a masked-token denoising objective to jointly generate a future goal observation and an action chunk in parallel.
+This design is effective because iterative denoising supports global, order-free refinement, avoiding an arbitrary autoregressive ordering over inherently unordered action dimensions and allowing the model to repeatedly align the action chunk with the predicted future visual outcome.
+This process encourages an implicit representation of task-relevant state evolution.
 Compared with hierarchical VLA designs and autoregressive action decoding, \model provides a simpler architecture and training procedure, reduces error accumulation through parallel refinement, improves long-horizon consistency through chunked action prediction, and strengthens dynamics grounding through goal observation generation, all without relying on external generative modules.
-To put our proposed methods in perspective, we evaluate \model against a range of baselines on the LIBERO \citep{DBLP:conf/nips/LiuZGFLZS23} and CALVIN \citep{DBLP:journals/ral/MeesHB22} simulation benchmarks, as well as in real-world tasks. \model achieves state-of-the-art performance in these settings as presented in Figure~\ref{fig:teaser} (c), obtaining 98.0\% average success on LIBERO and an average completed length of 4.78 on CALVIN under the ABC$\rightarrow$D setting, and extensive experiments and analyses further demonstrate the effectiveness and broad applicability of the proposed method.
+We evaluate \model against a range of baselines on the LIBERO \citep{DBLP:conf/nips/LiuZGFLZS23} and CALVIN \citep{DBLP:journals/ral/MeesHRB22} simulation benchmarks and in real-world tasks.
+As shown in Figure~\ref{fig:teaser} (c), \model achieves state-of-the-art performance in these settings, with a 98.0\% average success rate on LIBERO and an average completed sequence length of 4.78 on CALVIN under the ABC$\rightarrow$D setting.
+Extensive experiments and analyses further demonstrate the effectiveness and broad applicability of the proposed method.